cagarcia2011/chatGPT-chrome-extension/README.md

     VITE_MODE=<production or development>
    ```
-   _Make sure to replace placeholders "<XX>" with the actual values_
+   * _Make sure to replace placeholders "<...>" with the actual values_
-   _At "development" mode you can test storage functionality using localstorage.
-At "production" mode it will use chrome.storage._
+   * _At "development" mode you can test storage functionality using localstorage._
+   * _At "production" mode it will use chrome.storage._
 7. Build for production
    ```sh
     npm run build